hyperdxio/hyperdx-js/packages/node-opentelemetry/README.md

 #### Advanced Network Capture

-By enabling network capture features, developers gain the capability to debug HTTP request headers and body payloads effectively.
+By enabling advanced network capture, the SDK will additionally capture full HTTP request/response headers and bodies for all inbound HTTP requests, to help with more in-depth request debugging.
 This can be accomplished by setting `HDX_NODE_ADVANCED_NETWORK_CAPTURE` environment variable to 1.

 ```sh